 Exercise Guidelines: What is right for you?

-Here in Part 2 of Healthy Exercise Guidelines, current exercise guidelines for adults as provided by the American College of Sports Medicine (ACSM), are reviewed.
-ACSM is the nation’s foremost professional society dedicated to the study and advocacy of the benefits of exercise.
+Since May is National Physical Fitness and Sports Month, we are sharing current exercise guidelines for adults provided by the American College of Sports Medicine (ACSM), the nation’s foremost professional society dedicated to the study and advocacy of the benefits of exercise.

-In Part 1, the strong scientific evidence demonstrating numerous health benefits of exercise was provided.
-Again, it should be noted that for the purpose of losing weight, research shows that proper diet plays a much more critical role than exercise.
+It should be noted, however, that for the purpose of losing weight, research shows that proper diet plays a much more critical role than exercise.

 For general health benefits, the ACSM recommends that adults engage in a program of regular exercise training, beyond the activities of daily living, which includes four different types of exercise.
 These are: